-Our theme for this year asks ‘Is there a better way?
+Our theme for 2018 asked ‘Is there a better way?
 New ways to approach old problems’.

-This year our line-up is a diverse mix of expertise from an Ethnographer to a Music Producer, Rhetoric-Geek to Robotic artists, all of whom will offer up broad ranging opinions, share alternative perspectives and look at how different approaches have created different outcomes.
+The line-up was a diverse mix of expertise from an Ethnographer to a Psychologist, Rhetoric-Geek to Robotic artist, all of whom offered up broad ranging opinions, sharing alternative perspectives and looking at how different approaches created different outcomes.

 10.15 “Welcome to OffGrid Sessions” – Jeremy Hill